optuna/optunahub-registry/README.md

 - Check whether your module works as intended based on the  tips below
 - Fill out `README.md`

+For more details, please check [OptunaHub tutorial](https://optuna.github.io/optunahub-registry/).

 > [!TIP]
-> The following formatting is a requirement to merge this PR:
+> The following formatting is a requirement to merge your feature PR:
 >
 > ```shell
 > $ pip install pre-commit